Disclaimer: We hope you’ll love the products we recommend. RelaxLikeABoss.com may earn a commission on qualifying purchases from Amazon Associates.

 Verdict: In spite of the great support feature this power lift recliner chair offers, it’s not ideal if you’re quite heavy.

-However, it’s perfect to sit in after a knee replacement because it’s easy to manoeuvre and supports you when you stand up.
+However, it’s perfect to sit in after a knee replacement because it’s easy to maneuver and supports you when you stand up.

 This is a chic and stylish chair designed with a clean and modern look.